metiviem/rscons/doc/user_guide.md

 installed.
 The latest release can be downloaded from [https://github.com/holtrop/rscons/releases](https://github.com/holtrop/rscons/releases).
-Simply copy the `rscons` executable script into the desired location within the project to be built (typically the root of the repository).
+Simply copy the `rscons` executable script into the desired location within the project to be built (typically the root of the repository) and mark it executable.

 ## Version Control Setup